seangray-dev/snake-client/README.md

 - Follow steps inside the snek server repo to run the server side
 - Run the development snake client using the `node play.js` command.

+## To Play

+- Use "WASD" on your keyboard to move the snake:

+  - W: moves up
+  - A: moves left
+  - S: moves down
+  - D: moves down

+- Use "E, M, N, or Y" to trigger a special message